 For further information on available options, see the Victorian Government website.

 It is important that if you have received an Infringement notice, you act upon resolving the issue as quickly as possible.
-The available outcomes vary at the different stages of the process, which is why you should obtain the appropriate advice at the earliest possible stage in the proceedings so that we can provide you with the best advice.
+The available outcomes vary at the different stages of the process, which is why you should obtain the appropriate legal advice from an infringement lawyer at the earliest possible stage in the proceedings so that we can provide you with the best advice.

 The toll infringement system in Victoria creates incredible challenges for the criminal justice system and produces by far the most infringements to come before the Court.
 From the outset, without becoming too political, it has not escaped our notice that Toll companies are afforded a publicly funded, harsh and powerful debt collection system.
 By virtue of the legislation passed in relation to tollways, private toll companies can make billions in profits and then utilise the Victoria Police and the Sheriff’s Office to debt collect for them.
 So not only does the public pay for the tollway, we pay for these companies to debt collect through the Courts without paying any legal or Court fees.
 What other private company can boast the same privilege?